eshtukin/go-rest/README.md

 7. You start the program running command

         	>go run main.go

+    	Then in a browser of your choice you reach URL

+		localhost:8002/pulls

-    The program gathers PRs (either opened after the previous run, or on the first run - all open PRs).
+	which will gather PRs (either opened after the previous run, or on the first run - all open PRs).

 8. The timestamp of current run is kept in the file baseline.txt for future run